the-gdmo/TheRepBot/README.md

 This app is open source and licensed under the BSD 3-Clause License.
 You can find the source code on GitHub [here](https://github.com/the-gdmo/TheRepBot).

 ## Version History
+### 15.0.1
+* Optimize post restriction removal notifications (previously would only ever send one to the user)
+* Make awards count properly in relation to restriction
 ### 15.0.0
 * Make it so that a user will actually have their post restriction removed when they should
 * Add a setting for how to notify the user when their restriction is removed